Kollam district

-Kollam district ([kolːɐm]), (formerly Quilon district) is one of 14 districts of the state of Kerala, India.
+Kollam district ([kolːɐm]), (formerly known as Quilon district) is one of 14 districts of the state of Kerala, India.
 The district has a cross-section of Kerala's natural attributes; it is endowed with a long coastline, a major Laccadive Sea seaport and an inland lake (Ashtamudi Lake).
 The district has many water bodies.
-Kallada River is one among them, and the east side land of river is East Kallada and the west side land is West Kallada.
+Kallada River is one among them, and land on the east bank of the river is East Kallada and that on the west bank is West Kallada.

+Etymology

+In 825 CE, the Malayalam calendar, or Kollavarsham, was created in Kollam at meetings held in the city.
+The present Malayalam calendar is said to have begun with the re-founding of the town, which was rebuilt after its destruction by fire.

+The city was known as Koolam in Arabic, Coulão in Portuguese, and Desinganadu in ancient Tamil literature.

 Overview

 Kallada Boat race is one of the famous festival events of the district.
 Even though it is a competition between two land sides of the river, many boat clubs from various places, even beyond the district participate in the event.
 Kollam is known as the capital of Kerala's cashew industry.
 Plains, mountains, lakes, lagoons, and backwaters, forests, farmland and rivers make up the topography of the district.
 The area had trading relationships with Phoenicia and Ancient Rome.